ayachi-code/escape/Readme.md

 ## Controls

-You can move through the dungeon using the following keys:
+You can move and interact through the dungeon using the following keys:

 - **W**: Move North
 - **A**: Move West